FurkanEmiroglu/FurkanEmiroglu/README.md

 - 🌱 I’m currently developing video games, and continuing my Master's Degree on Data science.
 - Also i'm deeply interested in AI, Tool development & shaders.
 Also i could say that i am a linux enthusiast.
-- 💬 You can ask me about Unity Development, Editor Tooling, Shaders, Software Architecture...
+- 💬 You can ask me about Game Development, Editor Tooling, Shaders, Software Architecture...

-**Lifetime gamer**
 </p>

 </br>